 Music club N11

-N11 is medium-sized club with several bars, restaurant and DJs who play a popular mix of pop, rock and reggae.
+N11 is a medium-sized club with several bars, restaurant and DJs who play a popular mix of pop, rock and reggae.

 Location: Národní 11, Old Town. website